LeandroOliveiraDeQueiroz/dartware-avaliacao-tecnica-frontend/README.md

 - The result is formed by: {data, loading, error}.
 - The result of the hook is a state, therefore when some intern propertie changes the component can be re-render if need.
 Example: Pass loading for show a loading spinner and disable the submit button.
 When submit the loading will change to true and re-rendering the page.
 - The result of the mutate function is a variable for be used inside a method.
 Example: After submit the resquest in the same method is possible handle with erros (Snackbar, feedback) and successes (feedback, redirect).

+#### Data loaders

+- Created by a Facebook Enginier and came back to have relevance because of GraphQL to resolve the N+1 problem.
+[Ver N+1 problem](#n+1).
+The data loaders keep operations for create batchs to the database.
+Also can cache the database queries results.
+The Data Loader is creating passing a database query and instead of call the database in the resolver, it's call the loader.
+The loader will make a batch for all the equal queries and call the database just once.
+Example:
+-
+Instead of call a select id, name where id === "x" N times will use select id, name where id in ["x", "y","z"]